camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 [cors-properties]: {{< ref "/user-guide/camunda-bpm-run.md#cross-origin-resource-sharing" >}}

-# Improved Camunda Run LDAP support
+# Improved Camunda Run library support

+## Improved LDAP support

 Previous versions of the Camunda Run distribution already supported the Camunda LDAP identity service plugin.
 With this version, we made it easier to configure and use Camunda Run with the LDAP plugin with the following additions: